jcbwang/lab-07/README.md

 Actual time needed to complete: 30 mins

-Number and name of feature: #3: Weather
-Estimate of time needed to complete: 30 mins
+Number and name of feature: #3: Weather route refactor Estimate of time needed to complete: 30 mins
 Start time: 9:40am
 Finish time: 9:55am
 Actual time needed to complete: 15 mins

-Number and name of feature: #4: Meetups
+Number and name of feature: #4: Meetups route

 Estimate of time needed to complete: 50 mins
 Start time: 10:00am